Judgment Night (The Twilight Zone): Production

 In the first 18 episodes, Serling only had one minor conflict with CBS regarding episode content.
 In an interview with Mike Wallace on September 22, 1959, Serling said, "We changed, in eighteen scripts, Mike, we have had one line changed, which, again, was a little ludicrous but of insufficient basic concern within the context of the story, not to put up a fight.
 On a bridge of a British ship, a sailor calls down to the galley and asks in my script for a pot of tea, because I believe that it's constitutionally acceptable in the British Navy to drink tea.
 One of my sponsors happens to sell instant coffee (Sanka), and he took great umbrage, or at least minor umbrage anyway, with the idea of saying tea.
 Well, we had a couple of swings back and forth, nothing serious, and we decided we'd ask for a tray to be sent up to the bridge.
 But in eighteen scripts, that's the only conflict we've had."

 Short story adaptation

 The episode was adapted into a short story (by Walter B. Gibson) in the 1963 collection Rod Serling's Twilight Zone.
 The short story reveals how Lanser died, showing that his U-boat was sunk by a British destroyer after a crewman on the Queen of Glasgow radioed for assistance.
 It also adds a final scene, set 20 years after the episode, in which Barbara Stanley (revealed to have survived the sinking of the Queen of Glasgow by boarding a lifeboat) sees the ghosts of Carl Lanser and Lt.
 Mueller.
-Mueller does not share in Lanser's punishment but is doomed to witness it over and over for eternity.
+Though Mueller is not forced to share in Lanser's punishment, he is doomed to witness it endlessly for doing nothing to save the Glasgow.